 - 'Belief' relates most to knowledge and understanding; 'faith' relates most to hope and trust.

 - 'Belief' may or may not imply that the believer is certain, whereas 'faith' implies a level of confidence which approaches certainty.

 Certainty is not a form of faith, but of knowledge, based on demonstrable evidence which is so strong that it can be fairly labeled 'proof'.

 Confidence suggests less emotional intensity (or, at least, a much less visible intensity); it implies stronger grounds for assurance.

-Conviction is a strongly-held belief or idea on spiritual or moral matters.
-It is something that often grows out of life experiences and hard thinking or meditation.
+Conviction is a strongly-held belief or idea, especially on spiritual or moral matters.
+It often grows out of life experiences and hard thinking or meditation.
 For Dietrich Bonhoeffer, his convictions were expressed as a 'yes' to what God had in store for him, knowing full well that it could (and did) lead him to death at the hands of the Nazis.

 In credence, the mind accepts and agrees to it, implying nothing about the grounds of proof.

 Credibility happens when something or someone shows itself to be worthy of belief.
 It's given to a movement or person whose report or action stands up to hard thinking and/or discernment.
 It is something given by others, not grabbed through one's own actions.

 If someone claims what they are doing is "God's move", that's a claim which may or may not be true.
 Discern whether this is so.
 If that person then says, "get in line with it, or be damned", then they are making a command.
 That's usually not theirs to do, and it is not God's way of doing things in a world after Christ rose.
 Their claim has no basis for credibility.
 If it were one of those few occasions when a command comes, God grants a sense of authority even non-believers and enemies can sense, and has built it into the character of the leaders God chooses.